grig23/primetime.en/help/programming/tvsdk-3x-android-prog/android-3x-content-playback-options-android2/mediaplayerobjects-working-with/android-3x-mediaplayeritem-accessing-mediaresource.md

 ---
 description: The methods in the MediaPlayerItem class allow you to obtain information about the content stream represented by a loaded MediaResource.
-seo-description: The methods in the MediaPlayerItem class allow you to obtain information about the content stream represented by a loaded MediaResource.
-seo-title: MediaPlayerItem methods for accessing MediaResource information
 title: MediaPlayerItem methods for accessing MediaResource information
-uuid: 46845583-0a76-4411-a8bc-0a16ebfe8e6e
 ---

 # MediaPlayerItem methods for accessing MediaResource information {#mediaplayeritem-methods-for-accessing-mediaresource-information}